Basement Waterproofing: How It Works & Costs

 How to Find Out What’s Causing the Moisture in Your Basement

-Tape a 1-foot-square piece of aluminum foil to the inside of your basement walls and leave it in place for 24 hours.
+Tape a one-foot-square piece of aluminum foil to the inside of your basement walls and leave it in place for 24 hours.

 If there’s condensation on the outside of the foil, you have high humidity in your basement.
 Fix it with a portable room dehumidifier or a whole-house humidifier system instead of waterproofing products.